defunct/node-ec2/README.md

 # Node EC2 [![Build Status](https://secure.travis-ci.org/bigeasy/node-ec2.png?branch=master)](http://travis-ci.org/bigeasy/node-ec2)

-Evended Node.js bindings to the EC2 Query API.
+Evented Node.js bindings to the EC2 Query API.

  * **Node EC2** is a minimal Node.js API with a pinch of sugar.
  * **Node EC2** creates a signed request from a AWS EC command name a plain old